Help & FAQs

 1. What are my payment options?

 We accept self-pay and most private insurance plans (e.g., Anthem Blue Cross Blue Shield, Medical Mutual of Ohio, Aetna, Cigna, UnitedHealthcare, Humana, etc.).
-Note: We do not accept Medicaid insurance and have limited availability for clients using Medicare.
+Note: We do not accept Medicaid insurance and have limited availability for clients using Medicare until 2024.
 We accept cash, check, and credit/debit card payments.

 2. If I am self-pay for services, how much will this cost?